eskechivoi/k8s-ctf/README.md

 ## ctf-api
 Offers some endpoints to update the CTF challenges' charts and deploy a new challenge for a CTF player.
-The `ctf-chart` is mounted as a volume in the `ctf-api` Pod.
+The `challenge-commons` chart is mounted as a volume in the `ctf-api` Pod.
 The new dependencies are added to this mounted volume by the API.
-To make the dependency changes persistent, this 'parent chart' is uploaded to a PVC that is mounted on the API's Pod.
+An init container is in charge of downloading the `challenge-commons` chart from GitHub and adding it to the mounted volume.

 ### Endpoints:
 - /api/dependencies